return to Natural Dog Health Remedies

 Acute colic is most commonly caused by something eaten by the dog, such as spoilt food, garbage, toxic or poisonous substances such as pesticides.
 It may also be caused by a bacterial or fungal infection.

-If your dog has colic, he will show some or all of the following symptoms:
+If your puppy or dog has colic, he will show some or all of the following symptoms:

 Herbs To Relieve Gas